 It is important that the personal data we hold about you is accurate and up to date and so please keep us informed of any changes to your personal data during our relationship with you.

-The person responsible for data protection compliance at Kuits is the Data Protection Partner, James Wall.
-You can contact us with any queries in respect of your personal information by email to firstname.lastname@example.org or post to Kuits Solicitors, 3 St Mary’s Parsonage, Manchester, M3 2RD.
+You can contact us with any queries in respect of your personal information by emailing our Data Protection Manager at firstname.lastname@example.org or post to Kuits Solicitors, 3 St Mary’s Parsonage, Manchester, M3 2RD.

 You also have the right to raise queries with or make a complaint to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues, although we would of course appreciate the chance to deal with your concerns first before you approach the ICO.